Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Compared with SPY (177 days) in the period of the last 3 years, the average time in days below previous high water mark of 242 days is larger, thus worse.
+• Compared with the benchmark SPY (122 days) in the period of the last 5 years, the average days under water of 332 days of Splunk is larger, thus worse.

 Performance (YTD)